ShaneM9/GDAC_cryptoTable/README.md

 ## 🎮 Crypto Game

-In the folder `/crypto_game/` you'll find 'cryptoGame.py' - another Brucie Bonus.
+In the folder `/crypto_game/` you'll find 'entrantDataNormalizer.py' and 'cryptoGame.py' - another Brucie Bonus.
 This repo isn't specifically about the crypto game itself, but rather I have included this for future use at other events if needed.
 The comments in the file should be relatively self-explanatory, but to summarise here:

+### `entrantDataNormalizer.py`
+- Opens the files we will use to create our final list of entrants - `GDAC Crypto game entrants.csv` and `cryptoList.csv`
+- Step 1: We begin by replacing user's choices with the correct symbol.
+This is because the website sign-up used a free-text field for choices, thus we have to account for extra random words, letters, or for example "Bitcoin" instead of the requested "BTC" or "btc".
+We cannot handle every potential scenario (it is a free-text field, of course) but the below goes some way to hunt-out the choice in any given string of potential text and replace with the correct symbol.
+    - Step 1.1: Begins by comparing `GDAC Crypto game entrants.csv` column 'Coin' to `cryptoList.csv` column 'id' - if the value in 'id' is located within the string that exists in 'Coin' then replace the entire string in 'Coin' with the value in `cryptoList.csv` column 'symbol'
+    - Step 1.2: Repeat the same thing, but using `cryptoList.csv` column 'name' and, where a match is found, replace values in 'Coin' with those in 'symbol'.
+    - Step 1.3: We then filter out entrants with 'Party' or 'Virtual' ticket types, this at the request of the organizer.
+Only in-person attendees are eligible for prizes.
+- Step 2: We convert the 'Coin' column of `GDAC Crypto game entrants.csv` 'tolower' to ensure a perfect fit with CoinGecko API data.
+- Step 3: 'Date' column in `GDAC Crypto game entrants.csv` is converted to a standard 'dd-MMM-yyyy' format to play nicely with `cryptoGame.py`.
+There are two formats present in the dataset - 'dd-MM-yy' and 'dd-MM-yyyy' so the scrript handles both.
+- Step 4: Matching against `cryptoList.csv`, we delete any rows where user selection does not match a value in `cryptoList.csv` (think "spoiled ballots"!).
+- Step 5: All unneccessary columns are deleted, leaving only 'Name', 'Date', 'Time' and 'Coin'.
+- Step 6: Columns are renamed to fit with those expected in `cryptoGame.py`
+- Step 7: We limit the entrants to the first 5 individuals to have chosen the coin in question - only a max of 5 can choose any single coin, first-come first-served.
+- Step 8: The final output is saved as `attendeeList.csv` in the same location as `cryptoGame.py`
+- Step 9: Closure of component .csv files is handled by context managers - no need for extra script here.
+- We can now run `cryptoGame.py` and it will pick up our formatted `attendeeList.csv` and work with it as expected!

+### `cryptoGame.py`
 - Extracts unique "cryptoSymbol" data from `attendeeList.csv`
 - Matches these against the values in `cryptoList.csv` to check they exist in the CoinGecko API
 - Fetches historical data from CoinGecko for each crypto from 14 July 2025 to today and outputs `coinGeckoData.csv`